yantonov/alias/README.md

 To handle this, it is possible to reference the target executable using environment variables (example: executable="${HOME}/tools/bin/app")
 This helps you to use the same config file across different operating systems.

-## Windows: run it from a POSIX shell
+## Windows: shell aliases need a POSIX shell
+Shell aliases are `sh` commands, and the shell to run them with is taken from the `SHELL` environment variable.
-On Windows the app is meant to be used from a POSIX shell: Git Bash, MSYS2, Cygwin or WSL.
+On Windows that means a POSIX shell: Git Bash, MSYS2, Cygwin or WSL.
+PowerShell and cmd.exe do not set `SHELL`, and a shell alias invoked from there is reported as an error rather than handed to a shell it would not survive.
-It takes the shell to use from the `SHELL` environment variable, which PowerShell and cmd.exe do not set, so it exits with an error there.
-This is intentional: shell aliases are `sh` commands and would not survive being handed to PowerShell or cmd.exe anyway.
+Everything else has no use for a shell and works anywhere: regular aliases, groups, and any command that matches no alias and is forwarded to the target program.
+The same applies to any environment that leaves `SHELL` unset — a container, a systemd unit, a cron job, a CI step.

 ## Shell scripts on Windows
 When you try to use a shell script directly as a target executable, you can face the problem '%1 is not a valid win32 application'.